typelevel/doobie/modules/docs/src/main/tut/docs/07-Updating.md

 ### Batch Updates

-**doobie** supports batch updating via the `updateMany` and `updateManyWithGeneratedKeys` operations on the `Update` data type (which we haven't seen before).
+**doobie** supports batch updating via the `compileMany` and `compileManyWithGeneratedKeys` operations on the `Update` data type (which we haven't seen before).
 An `Update0`, which is the type of an `sql"..."` expression, represents a parameterized statement where the arguments are known.
 An `Update[A]` is more general, and represents a parameterized statement where the composite argument of type `A` is *not* known.

 ```tut:silent
 // Given some values ...